One UI 9 expected release date, supported devices and must-know features

 One UI 9 beta releases

-Keep in mind: back up your device before installing it.
+Keep in mind: back up your device before installing a beta version.
 Beta builds typically come with bugs and instability, so we wouldn't recommend running one on your daily driver.